 He came of age during the era of King Louis XV and the Rococco style.
 Although Jacques-Louis David initially emulated the style of his distant relative, Francois Boucher, David's teacher, Joseph-Marie Vien, encouraged him to study classical art instead.

 Like many enticed by the Enlightenment's call for individuality, David rejected the "artificial taste" of the Rococo style and developed what came to be known as the Neoclassical style.

 Jacques-Louis David, Self Portrait.
 Oil on canvas, 1794.
 Approximately 31" x 25".
 Louvre.

-David's famous artwork remains an unparalleled visual chronicle of the French Revolution, including the reign and fall of Napoleon I. Jacques-Louis David was an active revolutionary who belonged to the Jacobins and voted for the execution of Louis XVI.
+David's art paintings remains an unparalleled visual chronicle of the French Revolution, including the reign and fall of Napoleon I. Despite his painting career, he was an active revolutionary who belonged to the Jacobins and voted for the execution of Louis XVI.

 These "egalitarian democrats", under the leadership of Robespierre, dominated the Assembly during the Reign of Terror (1793-94), when 40,000 people were executed for allegedly resisting the Revolution.
 It is in this political climate - and David's intimacy with it - that he created three of his most famous paintings.

 Death of Socrates

 Here, David glorifies the individual as a self-sacrificing hero committed to country and family, making Death of Socrates a Neoclassical masterpiece and manifesto.